Bedrock-OSS/regolith/docs/_pages/docs/filter_types/shell-filters.md

   nav: "sidebar"
 ---

-Shell Filters allow us to run arbitrary shell commands.
-This is useful for running packaged scripts (.exe files), or for running scripts that are not natively supported in Regolith.
+Shell Filters allow you to run arbitrary shell commands.
+This is useful for running packaged scripts (`.exe` files), or for running scripts that are not natively supported in Regolith.

-## Syntax
+## Running arbitrary Shell command as Filter

 The syntax for running a shell script is this:

 ```json